Privacy Policy

 The camera

-The agent on your box
+The service on your box

-The open-source Couchside agent runs on your own machine and stores its access token there in a root-owned file.
+The open-source Couchside service runs on your own machine and stores its access token there in a root-owned file.
 It logs request activity to your system journal (with tokens redacted), which never leaves your machine.
 Its source code is public, so you can audit exactly what it does.

 Children